 There is some discussion about whether to remove provisional registration for newly qualified doctors.
-If this happens then UK graduates will receive full registration as soon as they have successfully completed an MBBS (or equivalent) degree.
-It should be noted that it is very likely that UK graduates will still need to apply for a training programme similar to the current Foundation Programme and that places on this programme may not be guaranteed for every UK graduate.
+If this happens, then graduates with a UK PMQ will receive full registration as soon as they have successfully completed an MBBS degree.
+It should be noted that it is very likely that graduates with a UK PMQ will still need to apply for a training programme similar to the current Foundation Programme and that places on this programme may not be guaranteed for every graduate.

 Although this information is currently correct, students need to be aware that regulations in this area may change from time to time.

-While the St George’s MBBS is recognised by many different countries, applicants from outside the European Union are advised to check with their own individual national authorities if they wish to practise in their own country.
+While the St George’s MBBS is recognised by many different countries, applicants are advised to check with their own individual national authorities if they wish to practise in their own country.